TheBormann/PersonalProjects/Summaries and cheatsheets/Machine learning in python/Data cleaning.md

 ```
 UnicodeDecodeError: 'utf-8' codec can't decode byte 0x99 in position 11: invalid start byte
 ```
-You can use the method Rachael Tatman has described, load the data as rawdata and use chardet to detect the encoding.
+You can use the method, Rachael Tatman has described, load the data as rawdata and use chardet to detect the encoding.
 ```
 import chardet